manstegling/inheritables/README.md

 ## Comments

-At this time only annotations <i>without attributes</i> ("markers") have been considered.
+At this time only annotations _without attributes_ ("markers") have been considered.
 Therefore, this API does not give the possibility to retrieve attributes of a detected annotation.
 For more on multiple inheritance and associated problems, see [The Diamond Problem](https://en.wikipedia.org/wiki/Multiple_inheritance#The_diamond_problem).

  ----